Chatham Islands gerygone

-The Chatham gerygone or Chatham Island warbler (Gerygone albofrontata) is a species of bird in the family Acanthizidae.
+The Chatham Islands gerygone (Gerygone albofrontata), also known as the Chatham gerygone or Chatham Island warbler, is a species of bird in the family Acanthizidae.
 It is endemic to the Chatham Islands.
-The Chatham Island warbler is larger than and differs in plumage from the related grey warbler of mainland New Zealand.
+The Chatham Islands gerygone is larger than and differs in plumage from the related grey warbler of mainland New Zealand.
 Both warblers were discovered and named by G. R. Gray in 1845.
 The grey and Chatham Island warblers are the only two members of the Australasian family Acanthizidae found in New Zealand.

 Description

-The Chatham Island warbler has a plain olive-brown head and upperparts, with off-white underparts interrupted by pale yellow flanks and undertail.
+The Chatham Islands gerygone has a plain olive-brown head and upperparts, with off-white underparts interrupted by pale yellow flanks and undertail.
 The male warbler has a distinctive white forehead, eyebrows, throat and underparts.
 The female warbler lacks these white areas, instead showing dull greyish-white underparts and yellow eyebrows, cheek and throat.
 Both adults have red eyes.
 This species of warbler also shows variation in the plumage of the juvenile bird.
 More akin to the female colouration, the juveniles have olive-grey upperparts and more yellow through their underparts, with brown eyes.

-Adult Chatham Island warblers of both sexes are about 12 cm long, but the male slightly outweighs the female adult, with average weights of 10 g and 8.5 g respectively.
+Adult Chatham Islands gerygones of both sexes are about 12 cm long, but the male slightly outweighs the female adult, with average weights of 10 g and 8.5 g respectively.

-The call of the Chatham Island warbler is delicate and intricate.
+The call of the Chatham Islands gerygone is delicate and intricate.
 The bird song is said to be similar to that heard from grey warblers that haven't graduated into full song, with initial phrases of four notes recurring throughout the tune.
 This distinctive call was said to be used by Māori to act as a reminder for when the time came to plant their crops.